Away With The Steiners

 Rawene can be reached by road as you head north in a little over an hour from the Bay of Islands.

-And how cool is the Hokianga Vehicle Ferry as a foot passenger when you’re a kid?! ?
-[And, as adults for providing such an adventure for $4 NZD return!].
+Plus, how cool is the Hokianga Vehicle Ferry as a foot passenger when you’re a kid?!
+[Or as adults for providing such an adventure for $4 NZD return!].

 We enjoyed taking a ride over the harbour on foot.
 It’s easy to park your car at Rawene.
 And we timed it perfectly for a beachfront picnic.

-We are (admittedly) biased, because this is home for us(!).
+We are admittedly bias, but this is home for us(!).
+It is truly a beautiful spot in Northland.

-But, if you come to the Bay of Islands then definitely grab the opportunity to get out on the water and visit some of the beautiful islands.
+If you come to the Bay of Islands then definitely grab the opportunity to get out on the water and visit some of the beautiful islands.
+The Bay of Islands is made up of 144 islands!

 This region of Northland is a popular holiday destination for international and domestic visitors.
 It really is the perfect destination for swimming, boating, fishing, diving, kayaking, picnicking, hiking, exploring – you name it!